Mikhail Seslavinsky: Creation

-To mark the 175th anniversary of Anatole France’s birth, a collection of his writings has been designed and published, with an afterword titled Anatole France’s Russian Eatery.
-The book also includes some previously unknown drawings by Tatyana Mavrina and Antonina Sofronova: France, Anatole, At the Sign of Reine Pédauque.
-Revolt of the Angels, St. Petersburg, Vita Nova Publishers, 2019.
+On the occasion of the 175th anniversary of the birth of Anatole France, a collection of his writings was developed and published, with an afterword "The Russian dinner of Anatole France".
+The book also includes some previously unknown drawings by Tatyana Mavrina and Antonina Sofronova: "France", "Anatole", "Under the Sign of Queen Pedok".
+Riot of Angels, St. Petersburg, Vita Nova Publishing House, 2019.

 Seslavinsky is a member of the Board of Trustees at State Tretyakov Gallery, the Russian State Archive of Literature and Art, the Orthodox Encyclopedia, and chairs the Boards of Trustees at the Ivan Fyodorov Moscow State University of Printing Arts.

 On August 26, 2013, Mikhail Seslavinsky joined the Council for the Russian Government Media Award.
 He has been member of the State Radio Frequency Commission since 2004, the Government Commission on Television and Radio Broadcasting, as well as the Government Commission on Religious Organizations.

-Mikhail Seslavinsky chaired the Korney Chukovsky 125th birthday celebration committee and the Lydia Chukovskaya 100th birthday celebration committee.
+Mikhail Seslavinsky headed the commission for the celebration of the 125th anniversary of Korney Chukovsky and the commission for the celebration of the 100th anniversary of Lydia Chukovskaya.

-He was Deputy Chairman of the Russian Year of Literature Organizing Committee in 2015.
+In 2015,he was Deputy Chairman of the Organizing Committee of the Year of Literature in Russia.

-Mikhail Seslavinsky chaired the Organizing Committee for preparing and holding celebrations of Konstantin Simonov’s 100 birthday.
+Mikhail Seslavinsky headed the jrganizing committee for the preparation and holding celebrations of the 100th anniversary of Konstantin Simonov.

-Mikhail Seslavinsky chaired the Organizing Committee for preparing and holding celebrations of Osip Mandelstam’s 125th birthday.
+Mikhail Seslavinsky headed the organizing committee for the preparation and holding of the celebration of the 125th anniversary of Osip Mandelstam.